-- Involving the whole school community in writing and reviewing this policy (and the behaviour policy) and organising regular equalities and anti-bullying training for all members of the school community. - Maintaining and implementing a positive behaviour management policy/school ethos where the whole school community is encouraged to model appropriate behaviour towards one another - Each class agreeing on their own class charter linked to whole school rules. - Displaying helpful advice and support numbers on an easily accessible board- prominently displaying antibullying posters and work completed during anti-bullying week and other learning sessions. - Undertaking regular questionnaires and surveys to monitor the extent of bullying in the school and the effectiveness of the anti-bullying policy.
-Introduce improvements and initiatives based on the outcomes of these - Making national anti-bullying week a high profile event each year and raising awareness through regular anti-bullying assemblies and PSHE lessons. - On-line Safety is given a high priority by all members of the school community and every opportunity to raise awareness and provide strategies to manage bullying incidents are utilised.
+- Involving the whole school community in writing and reviewing this policy (and the behaviour policy) and organising regular equalities and anti-bullying training for all members of the school community. - Maintaining and implementing a positive behaviour management policy/school ethos where the whole school community is encouraged to model appropriate behaviour towards one another. - Each class agreeing on their own class charter linked to whole school rules (these are displayed in each class). - Displaying helpful advice and support numbers on an easily accessible board- prominently displaying antibullying posters and work completed during anti-bullying week and other learning sessions.